 - Schools must document how they will assess student learning as part of their school-based curriculum program, including formative and summative assessment.

-- The (EOI) is mandated for all Prep students in Victorian government schools.
+- The is mandated for all Prep and Grade 1 students in Victorian government schools.

-- The Guidance tab provides further information on developing and implementing quality school-based assessment across Foundation to Level 10, including assessment of students for whom English is an additional language.
+- The provides further information on developing and implementing quality school-based assessment across F–10 for EAL students.

 Assessment is an ongoing process of gathering, analysing and interpreting evidence of student achievement and progress, and reflecting on findings.
 Effective teachers use student assessment results to evaluate the impact of their teaching on student learning, and then adapt their practices to better meet the needs of all students.